Core Concepts

 Evaluations

 An evaluation is an automated monitor that checks traces for a specific behaviour or quality criterion.
-Evaluations run on completed traces and produce scores, so their results feed the same analytics and issue discovery workflows as annotations, flaggers, and custom checks.
+Evaluations run on completed traces and produce scores, so their results feed the same analytics and signal discovery workflows as annotations, flaggers, and custom checks.
 Evaluations help teams:- monitor known failure modes on live traffic

 - measure whether a fix reduced or eliminated a behaviour

-- turn important issues into ongoing monitors
+- turn important signals into ongoing monitors

 - compare automated judgments with human annotations through alignment metrics